-How to Make Homemade Pasta Silky and Light
+How to Make Silky and Light Homemade Pasta

-Handmade Pasta - Silky and Light Fresh Pasta
+Handmade Pasta: Silky and Light

-Anyone who has had the pleasure of eating handmade pasta can tell you, the difference from the packaged stuff is vast.
-Fresh Pasta is like placing a silk scarf across your tongue in texture, while offering a rich, flavorful, and savory vessel for sauces, oils and ingredients to rest upon.
+Anyone who has had the pleasure of eating handmade pasta can tell you that the difference from the packaged stuff is vast.
+Fresh pasta is like placing a silk scarf across your tongue in texture while offering a rich, flavorful, and savory vessel for sauces, oils, and ingredients to rest upon.

-How to Make the Best Pasta Noodles
+How to Make the Best Noodles

-You can be making your homemade light and silky pasta for dinner tonight, and in just minutes.
+You can be making your homemade light and silky pasta for dinner tonight in just minutes.
 Once you create your dough following the steps provided, you will see that even a novice home cook can create the most decadent pasta.

-What are the Ingredients in Handmade Fresh Pasta Dough?
+What Are the Ingredients in Pasta Dough?

 As you gain more courage and technique you will find that sometimes homemade pasta can have several ingredients.
 You can add a variety of ingredients to your pasta dough, including fresh herbs (basil, Italian parsley, sage), squid ink (adds a vibrant black color to the pasta), black pepper, tomato, spinach, saffron, porcini (wild dried mushrooms), chile, and many, many more ingredients, even a nice Chianti (Italian wine).

 - 3 eggs

-- 1 TBL Olive oil
+- 1 tablespoon olive oil

-- 1 tsp salt
+- 1 teaspoon salt

-Handmade Pasta Ingredients; Eggs, Salt, and Olive Oil
+Why It's Important to Use Eggs, Salt, and Olive Oil

-EGGS: I use a pasta dough that includes eggs, because I enjoy the color, flavor, and texture the yolks provide.
+I use a pasta dough that includes eggs, because I enjoy the color, flavor, and texture the yolks provide.
 I have learned it is very important to use really fresh eggs in the making of pasta.
 I have also learned over the years that the darker the yolks are, the better your pasta will be.
 Some egg farmers say that hens that are fed a diet rich in corn and low in wheat grains will lay a deeply colored yolk; however I'm not certain this has been substantiated.
 Once you have chosen your eggs, it is highly recommended that you only use these eggs at room temperature when making pasta dough.

-SALT: Salt is a very critical flavor component for a good pasta.
+Salt is a very critical flavor component for good pasta.
 It actually has a chemical effect that excites our taste buds when eaten.
 If you want to check this information, take a tiny bite of chocolate and allow it to melt on your tongue.
 Then place a few grains of salt on a second tiny bite of chocolate, place it on your tongue allowing it to melt.
 You will notice a souped-up version of the first taste of chocolate because the salt has activated chemicals that "wake-up" your flavor-detecting taste buds.
 Besides, who wants to eat bland pasta?

-OLIVE OIL: In Tuscany, olive oil is added to fresh handmade pasta, giving the pasta a divine soft texture and a nicely enhanced flavor; some say it also helps to make the pasta dough easier to work with, primarily if you don't run it through a pasta machine, choosing to create handmade, hand rolled, traditional fresh pasta.
+In Tuscany, olive oil is added to fresh handmade pasta, giving the pasta a divine soft texture and a nicely enhanced flavor; some say it also helps to make the pasta dough easier to work with, primarily if you don't run it through a pasta machine, choosing to create handmade, hand-rolled, traditional fresh pasta.
 You will want to add the olive oil at the same time you add your eggs to the flour, this allows the olive oil plenty of time to get dispersed throughout the pasta dough.

-Types of Flour for Making Pasta
+Best Flour for Pasta

-FLOUR: If you are a purest and want to make only the most Italian, top-notch, world class fresh pasta, then you will only want to use the most Italian, top-notch, world class best flour; which is called Farina Bianca 00 -or- Tipo 00, usually found at Italian specialty stores.
+If you are a purest and want to make only the most Italian, top-notch, world-class fresh pasta, then you will only want to use the most Italian, top-notch, world-class flour; which is called Farina Bianca 00 -or- Tipo 00, usually found at Italian specialty stores.
 (In case you were wondering, "Farina Bianca" means "white flour" in Italian, but only the very finest white flour).
-The "00" flour is very fine, and a soft white wheat flour that will make it far easier to work the pasta dough.
+The "00" flour is very fine, and soft white wheat flour that will make it far easier to work the pasta dough.

-Can I Use Bread Flour to Make Pasta
+Can I Use Bread Flour?

 These proteins form gluten strands, which create a trellis type protein array, which in turn makes a support web for the dough, bringing the light silky texture that we crave—as this is crucial for an awesome handmade pasta or any pasta for that matter.
-If you use a flour without gluten, you will need to add gluten for your flour to do its pasta dough job.
+If you use flour without gluten, you will need to add gluten for your flour to do its pasta dough job

 Never skimp on the kneading time of your pasta dough or your final pasta will not be silky and light!

-Making Pasta Dough Using a Food Processor
+Using a Food Processor

 - Put the flour and salt in the vessel of your food processor.
 Make sure you have the metal blade attachment in place before adding any ingredients.
-Attach and lock inplace the top of the food processor.
+Attach and lock in place the top of the food processor.

-- Add 1-whole egg, pulse-blend until the flour, salt, and 1-egg are mixed.
+- Add 1 whole egg, pulse-blend until the flour, salt, and 1-egg are mixed.

 - Turn the food processor on full speed and add the 2nd and 3rd whole eggs using the feeder tube.
 Only run the machine until the mixture "just" becomes a dough.